 Best & Worst Years for Ford F-150 11th Generation (2004-2008)

 Alright, gear heads, let’s shift gears to the 11th generation of the Ford F-150.
 Launched in 2003, this was Ford’s way of saying, “Hold my beer” to the competition.
-We’re talking a brand-spanking-new platform, cool new features, and a facelift that turned heads.
+We’re talking a fresh new platform, ingenious new features, and a facelift that turned heads.

 The Best Years: 2007, 2008